syntasso/kratix/docs/detailed-start.md

 ### Apply the Postgres promise

 Now we have Kratix available to power our platform API, we need to put it to good use.
-We should spend time with our SATs to understand their needs, combine those needs with the organisation's needs around security, governance, and compliance, and encode this knowledge in a Promise.
+We should spend time with our stream aligned teams (SATs) to understand their needs, combine those needs with the organisation's needs around security, governance, and compliance, and encode this knowledge in a Promise.
 For the purpose of this walkthrough let's install the provided Postgres-as-a-service Promise.

 ```bash
 kubectl --context kind-platform apply --filename samples/postgres/postgres-promise.yaml